Colby-hin/colby-hin.github.io/projects/azure-cloud-detection-lab.md

 # Azure Cloud Detection Lab

 ## Overview
-In this project, I set up **Azure Sentinel (SIEM)** and configured it to detect malicious activity inside a cloud environment.
+In this project, I deployed a honeypot virtual machine in Azure, intentionally exposed to the public internet to attract and log malicious activity.
-This lab demonstrates my skills in log collection, threat detection, and incident response.
+I set up Azure Log Analytics Workspace and integrated it with Azure Sentinel (SIEM) to collect and analyze security events.

 ---